alshival/the-kingdom-of-sky-server-bot/README.md

    ```

 # Emojis
-If the emojis are not displaying on your server, Upload the Emojis in `public/emojis` to your server:
+If the emojis are not displaying on your server, upload the Emojis in `public/emojis` to your server:

 1. Open your Discord server where you want to use these emojis.
 Access Server Settings: